-- Focus on compatibility with tools such as SideFX Houdini and its Solaris component, The Foundry Katana, and corresponding USD-compatible renderers.
+- Focus on compatibility with tools such as SideFX Houdini and its Solaris component, Foundry Katana, and corresponding USD-compatible renderers.

-Choose between exporting a hierarchy of USDC files and textures or a single USDZ package.
+Choose between exporting a hierarchy of .usdc files and textures or a single .usdz package.